asciidisco/Backbone.Rpc/README.md

 ## Introduction
 In nearly every javascript developers life, there is a point when you need to work with rusty old Java devs.
 This happend to me when I created this plugin.
-Instead of using a nice RESTful interface, the backend guys came around with an json-rpc 2.0 implementation.
+Instead of using a nice RESTful interface, the backend guys came around with a json-rpc 2.0 implementation.
 It was clearly unusable with the default backbone request handling.
-So I created this little plugin.

 ## Usage